vtex/toolbelt/README.md

-    workspace list               List workspaces on this account workspace create <name>      Create a new workspace with this name workspace delete <name>      Delete this workspace
-    workspace use <name>         Use a workspace to perform operations workspace promote <name>     Promote this workspace to master
+    workspace list               List workspaces on this account workspace create <name>      Create a new workspace with this name workspace delete <name>      Delete a single or various workspaces workspace promote <name>     Promote this workspace to master workspace use <name>         Use a workspace to perform operations workspace reset [name]       Delete and create a workspace

     setup eslint      Setup a local eslint environment

+    init             Create basic files and folders for your VTEX app init render      Create a new render bootstrap project

   Options: